EpicWealthJourney/skills-github-pages/_posts/2024-12-06-myjourney.md

 Or so I thought...

-I wasn't very much longer before I got that fateful call.
-From my frined with the auto shop, "Hey, we can bring you on now..."
+It wasn't very much longer before I got that fateful call from my friend with the auto shop, "Hey, we can bring you on now..."

 I didn't know what to do!
 "Do I say no?
 Do I partner as a cooperative business?
 After all I just formed this company, bought all this equipment, and decided to start."
 I did the comfortable thing.
 I decided to contract work with them through my newly formed business.